 DROP TEMPORARY TABLE IF EXISTSstatement for each temporary table that still exists and was created when statement-based binary logging was in use.
 If row-based or mixed format binary logging was in use when the table was created, the

 DROP TEMPORARY TABLE IF EXISTSstatement is not logged.
-Before MySQL 8.0.4, the
+In releases before MySQL 8.0.4 and 5.7.25, the

 DROP TEMPORARY TABLE IF EXISTSstatement was logged regardless of the logging mode that was in effect.